 Everyone needs a good pumpkin bread recipe!
 And this one is just so moist and scrumptious!
 Adults and kids alike love this recipe.
 It’s perfect for breakfast, lunch, or as a snack…well honestly, it’s good anytime.

-In our house we eat pumpkin bread year round and I often have a loaf or two in the freezer.
-I also love to give it away as gifts, because who doesn’t like pumpkin bread!
-Not that you need anymore reasons to make pumpkin bread other than it tastes amazing, but eating pumpkin has a lot of health benefits as well.
-Pumpkin is very high in vitamin A, as well as containing vitamin C, Vitamin B2 and E. Pumpkins is loaded with nutrients that can boost your immune system as well as containing beneficial antioxidants.
-Pumpkin should be a regular part of our diet and this pumpkin bread is a good place to start.
+We eat pumpkin bread year-round in our house, and I often have a loaf or two in the freezer.
+I also love to give them away as gifts; because who doesn’t like pumpkin bread!
+Not that you need any more reasons to make pumpkin bread other than it tastes amazing, but eating pumpkin has many health benefits.
+Pumpkin is very high in vitamin A and also contains vitamin C, Vitamin B2, and E. Pumpkin is loaded with nutrients that can boost your immune system as well as containing beneficial antioxidants.
+Pumpkin should be a regular part of our diet, and this pumpkin bread is a good place to start.

 Pumpkin bread is easy to make.
 The hardest part is waiting until it’s cool enough to sample.
 But trust me it is worth the wait.

 This recipe makes two loaves and uses two 8×4 loaf pans.
 This is a smaller loaf pan, as some pans are 9×5.
 It may seem like a small difference, but it will make a big difference with how your loaves will turn out.
 If you use the larger-sized pan, the result will be very short, unattractive loaves.
 Always prepare your loaf pans by greasing and then flouring your pans.
 This will allow the loaves to be removed easily from the pans when they are done.

 I have always made pumpkin bread with raisins.
 Not only does it add more flavor, but it helps to make this bread so incredibly moist.
 If you haven’t tried pumpkin bread with raisins, give it a try, you won’t regret it.